 Question: How often should I get my skates sharpened?

 Answer: To simplify this answer, we suggest most hockey players should have their skates sharpened after 6-8 hours of skating.
-For competitive figure skaters we suggest sharpening after 25-35 hours of skating.
 That said, sharpening comes down to a matter of preference.
 Some skaters are very hard on their edges and need them sharpened more frequently.
 Unfortunately, blade damage can occur at any time and is often unavoidable.
 For example, stepping on debris while walking on the ice, skating on rough ice or hitting another blade can damage edges and cause your blades to need sharpening.
 Blade quality comes into play as well.
 High quality skate blades hold an edge for a longer period of time due to their hardness level and material quality.
 To prolong your edge life, we suggest using skate guards to protect your blades, diligently clean and dry your blades after skating and be as careful as possible while walking in change rooms and hallways to reduce the likelihood of stepping on something that could damage your edges.

 Question: How long is your wait time for skate sharpening?

-Answer: The average weekday wait time is 15-25 minutes, while our average weekend wait time is 20-45 minutes.
-That said, we try our best to work as efficient as possible throughout the day.
-Many of our customers drop skates off, allowing us to reconfigure the skate queue to reduce the wait for customers on a time constraint.
+Answer: The average weekday wait time is 15-25 minutes, while our average weekend wait time is 30-45 minutes.
+We try our best to work as efficient as possible throughout the day.
+Many of our customers drop skates off, allowing us to reconfigure the skate queue to reduce the wait for customers on time constraints.
 The quality of our work always remains our top priority.

 Question: What are my skate sharpening options?